TrendingTechnology/Neural_Network_Model/README.md

 1. The model is located in [`model.py`](https://github.com/Non1ce/Neural_Network_Model/blob/no_nice/model.py).
 2. Run the module [`model_predict.py`](https://github.com/Non1ce/Neural_Network_Model/blob/no_nice/model_predict.py) to predict the topic of a scientific article, if you need to train the model, you need to run a module [`model_train.py`](https://github.com/Non1ce/Neural_Network_Model/blob/no_nice/model_train.py).

-## Components of the model

-The block contains a brief excerpt of the project files, a more detailed description is located inside each module.

-`RNN_model_rus.py` - The module is designed to predict the topic of a scientific article (whether it relates to the topic of "Disaster Medicine in emergency situations" or not).

-`Input_data.py` - The module is designed to prepare input data for a neural network.

-`Parser.py` - The module is designed for local parsing of html files of scientific articles from the data\2015 folder.

-`Reindex.py` - The module is designed to change the index of topics of scientific articles and group them.

-`Text_processing.py` - This is a code designed for processing text in Russian and English.

-`"weight. h5"` - Coefficients of the trained neural network.

-`"texts.json"` - Contains articles with Habr.com.

-`"2015.docx"` - Contains tags of scientific articles marked up by an expert.
 ## Version

 Python 3.8